Global markets gain as more economies prepare to reopen

 “Investors have written off 2020 as a shocker and are looking more intently into the landscape in 2021,” said Chris Weston of Pepperstone in a report.

-They are due to get more indicators how that future might develop when companies including Exxon, Amazon, Microsoft, Boeing and McDonald’s start reporting quarterly results this week.
+They are due to get more indicators how that future might develop when companies including Exxon, Amazon, Microsoft, Boeing, Airbus, Volkswagen and McDonald’s start reporting quarterly results this week.

-In energy markets, benchmark U.S. crude for June delivery lost $2.20 cents to $14.74 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract rose 2.7% on Friday to settle at $16.94.
-Brent crude, used to price international oils, declined 71 cents to $24.10 per barrel in London.
-It added 0.5% the previous session to $21.44 per barrel.
+In energy markets, benchmark U.S. crude for June delivery lost $2.78 cents to $14.16 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, used to price international oils, declined $1 to $23.81 per barrel in London.

 One casualty of the plunge in oil prices, Houston, Texas-based contract driller Diamond Offshore Drilling Inc., filed for bankruptcy Sunday with debts of $2.6 billion.
 It said conditions had deteriorated sharply with the pandemic and the recent price war between Russia and other producers.